 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Oklahoma City?
-Our standard rule for asphalt shingles is simple: one square equals roughly two-thirds of a cubic yard.
-Most jobs fit into a 20-yard container; the low-wall roll-off helps with loading tonnage, and it keeps the project site clean for the duration of the work.
+How big a container do you actually need for a 25-square tear-off in Oklahoma City?
+Our rule is simple: one square of asphalt shingles equals two-thirds of a cubic yard.
+Most jobs fit a 20-yard container; a low-wall roll-off makes the work easier.
+We track the tonnage for you; simply fill it up and we will handle the rest.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Oklahoma City residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.